-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.)
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

+(AMENDMENT NO.)

-iled d by the Registrant [X] iled d by a Party other than the Registrant [] Check the appropriate box: [X] [] Defi Defi iminary Proxy Statement nitive Proxy Statement nitive Additional Materials citing Material Pursuant to sec.
-240.14a-11(c) [] Confidential, for Use of Only (as permitted by Rule or sec.
-240.14a-12 Ducommun Incorporated (Name of Registrant as Specified In Its Charter) of Person(s) Filing Proxy Statement, if other ayme ent o f Filing Fee (Check the appropriate box): [X] Fee not required. ] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-Title of each class of securities to which tra Aggregate number of securities to which transa action applies: (3) Per unit price or other underlying value of tr pursuant to Exchange Act Rule 0-11 (Set forth filing fee is calculated and state how it was the amount on which the Proposed maximum aggregate value of transaction Total fee paid: .
-1 - Fee paid previously with preliminary materials. ] Chec 0-11 prev k box if any part of the fee is offset as provi (a)(2) and identify the filing for which the of iously.
-Identify the previous filing by registr he Form or Schedule and the date of its filing. fsetting fee was paid (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by t he Registrant [X] Filed by a Party other than the Registrant [] Check the e appropriate box: [X] reliminary Proxy Statement Definitive Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Additional Materials Oliciting Material Pursuant to sec.
+240.14a-11(c) or sec.
+240.14a-12 DUCOMMUN INCORPORATED (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): not required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Chec paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: